Education Counts

 School Boards of state schools must hold elections for parent representatives every three years.
 A board may also decide to adopt a mid-term election cycle where half of its parent representatives are elected at a mid-term election (18 months after the triennial election) and the remainder are elected at the triennial election.

-Triennial elections have been held every three years since 1998.
+Triennial elections have been held every three years since 1998 with the most recent elections in 2022.
 A by-election can occur at any stage in the election cycle if an elected parent representative leaves the board and creates a vacancy.
 Although the major changes in board membership occur in triennial election years, there is still some fluctuation in intervening years due to by-elections and mid-term elections.

-In 2020, 59% of schools with at least one Māori student had at least one Māori representative on the school board.
-Similarly, 60% of schools that had at least one Pacific student had at least one Pacific parent representative on the school board.
+In 2022, 68.7% of schools with at least one Māori student had at least one Māori representative on the school board.
+30.3% of schools that had at least one Pacific student had at least one Pacific parent representative on the school board.

 School Board Representation